vtex-apps/store-theme/docs/README.md

 ![store-theme-default](https://user-images.githubusercontent.com/1354492/63937047-e8d81c80-ca37-11e9-86fc-61e88847bbfb.png)

-The theme's default configurations will allow you to work in a swift and easy way, avoiding the need to build your store's front from scratch.
+The theme's default configurations will allow you to work in a **swift** and **easy** way, avoiding the need to build your store's front from scratch.
+If you want to build without these pre-configurations, you should access the [Minimum Boilerplate Theme](https://github.com/vtex-apps/minimum-boilerplate-theme/pull/1)repository and follow the indicated steps.

 Once the Store Theme is a boilerplate theme, it includes all default blocks any store's front could ask for, such as: